Manu and I have put in place a plan, says coach Ronak Pandit ahead of Olympics | Sports-Games

 Pandit has been guiding Bhaker since her split with Jaspal Rana, one of India's best pistol shooters and under whom she blossomed into a world-class competitor after a spate of excellent results in top international events.

-They parted ways after the ISSF World Cup in New Delhi in March.
+They parted way after the ISSF World Cup in New Delhi in March.

 Pandit trained Bhaker for about a month and a half during the Indian team's tour of Croatia, overseeing her final phase of preparations.